 My books are not mass-market items, and I publish them as a service to a small public.

 What genres do you publish?
 Who are your customers?

-Why did you decide to use the Lulu platform for your publishing needs?
+Why did you decide to use the Lulu platform?

 I use Lulu to print my own ISBN’s and use Lulu ISBN’s for titles needing print and distribution; using Lulu ISBN’s relieves me of the burden of distribution.
 I sell more books internationally since I started using Lulu ISBN’s.